ekamperi/ekamperi.github.io/_posts/2019-11-09-birthday-paradox-factorial-approximations-laplace-method.md

 ### The birthday paradox
 So, I was looking at the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem) and got a little carried away.
 Here's how.

-In probability theory, the *birthday paradox* or *birthday problem* refers to the probability that, in a set of $$N$$ randomly chosen people, some pair of them will have the same birthday.
-This probability reaches $$50\%$$ with $$23$$ people.
-On the other hand $$99.9\%$$ probability is reached with just $$70$$ people.
-These numbers might seem counter-intuitive (too small).
+In probability theory, the *birthday paradox* or *birthday problem* refers to the probability that, in a set of $$N$$ randomly chosen people, some pair of them will have birthday the same day.
+This probability reaches $$50\%$$ with $$23$$ people and  $$99.9\%$$ probability with just $$70$$ people.
+It's called a paradox because many people find these numbers too small and counter-intuitive.

 <p align="center">
  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/birthday_paradox.png">
 </p>

 In order to calculate the probability of a birthday collision, it's easier to start by considering the probability of "drawing" $$23$$ people successively, so that each one has a birthday *not yet seen*.
-This is the probability of *no collision*, so the probability of a collision is its complementary, i.e. $$1$$ minus this.
+This is the probability of *no collision*, so the probability of at least one collision is its complementary, i.e. $$1$$ minus this.

 $$
 \begin{align*}